nugluke/midi2gpio/README.md

 # Midi2GPIO

-This application runs a virtual MIDI port using rtmidi and send received messages to RPI GPIO.
+Python application that hosts a virtual MIDI port using rtmidi and send received messages to Raspberry's GPIO.
 Tested using RPI 3

 ## Installing